-Gail Webster, Professor, ChairAnne G. Glenn, ProfessorRobert M. Whitnell, ProfessorDavid Millican, Visiting Assistant Professor
+Gail Webster, Professor, Chair Anne G. Glenn, Professor Robert M. Whitnell, Professor David Millican, Visiting Assistant Professor

-As the science of matter and change, chemistry is the discipline at the base of many interdisciplinary subjects such as nanotechnology, pharmacology, materials science, molecular biology, biochemistry, and environmental science.
+As the science of matter and its transformations, chemistry is the foundation of many interdisciplinary subjects such as nanotechnology, pharmacology, materials science, molecular biology, biochemistry, and environmental science.
 The Guilford chemistry major explores the fundamental principles of chemistry and examines how those principles are applied to the observable world.
-Chemistry majors will develop chemical reasoning and experimental skills, as well as an understanding of chemistry's interdisciplinary nature.
+Chemistry majors develop chemical reasoning and experimental skills, as well as an understanding of chemistry's interdisciplinary nature.

-Students with a major in chemistry will be prepared to work in the chemical industry; pursue graduate research in chemistry (or a related field); or attend medical, dental or pharmacy school.
-A chemistry major can lead to many different careers outside of chemical or biochemical research.
-These include teaching, medicine and other health professions, patent law, or business.
+Students with a major in chemistry are prepared to work in the chemical industry; pursue graduate research in chemistry (or a related field); or attend medical, dental or pharmacy school.
+A chemistry major can lead to many careers outside of chemical or biochemical research, include teaching, medicine and other health professions, patent law, or business.